 '''

+Do not do this.

 install-data-local:

 $(INSTALL_DATA) $(srcdir)/afile $(DESTDIR)/etc/afile

 '''

 My package needs to populate the installation directory of another package at install-time.
 I can easily compute that installation directory in configure, but if I install files therein, 'make distcheck' fails.
 How else should I do?